pricardo03/azure-docs.es-es/articles/active-directory-b2c/string-transformations.md

 - Notificaciones de entrada:
     - **mapFromClaim**: B2C_V1_90001
 - Notificaciones de salida:
-    - **restrictionValueClaim**: No se puede iniciar sesión porque eres menor.
+    - **restrictionValueClaim**: You cant sign in because you are a minor.

 ## <a name="lookupvalue"></a>LookupValue